Reactions to the disappearance of Madeleine McCann: Of the publicity

-In early July 2007, parents criticised a cinema advertisement about the disappearance of Madeleine which showed a still picture of the girl with the statement that she had been "snatched" from her room.
-The advertisement was being screened across Britain before Shrek the Third, and parents were complaining to the Advertising Standards Authority that it might scare young children and that it detracted from parents' ability to decide how much to tell their children.
+In early July 2007, parents criticised a cinema advertisement about the disappearance of Madeleine which showed a photo of the girl with the statement that she had been "snatched" from her room.
+The advertisement was being screened across the UK before Shrek the Third, and parents complained to the Advertising Standards Authority that it might scare young children and that it detracted from parents' ability to decide how much to tell their children.
 Following the protests, the advertisements were quickly withdrawn.
-Subsequently, however, the advertisement, which had received a British Board of Film Classification to be aired in U-certificate films, was cleared by the Advertising Standards Authority.
+Subsequently, however, the advertisement, which had received a U certificate from the British Board of Film Classification, was cleared by the Advertising Standards Authority.

 A plan to include bookmarks bearing Madeleine's image in copies of Harry Potter and the Deathly Hallows was shelved.
 After reflection, the publishers decided it would not be responsible to expose younger readers to the story of Madeleine's disappearance.

 Whilst the public response has largely been in support of the Find Maddie campaign, there have been instances where it has been criticised for drawing attention away from other missing children.
 Mark Lawson, writing in The Guardian on 26 October, criticised the McCanns for employing their own spin doctor, describing their use of what he termed "political methods" as a "terrible error".

 Carlos Anjos, president of the Association of Criminal Investigation Staff, criticised the McCanns, on 6 November, for creating a "monster of information" that hindered the investigation.
 He also stated that they should not have publicised the coloboma in her right eye which he claimed put the life of the girl at risk.
 This was echoed by Fernando José Pinto Monteiro, the Attorney General, who said that, if she had been abducted, the worldwide campaign would have turned Madeleine into a liability and that it was likely that her abductor had already killed her.